 Food for thought, I say!
 I still have hesitation.
 I don’t think there is anything exceptional about chicken breasts cooked in butter for 20 euros.

 But what does ultimate food authority Artusi have to say about butter chicken?

-I’ve rambled on a lot, I’m pretty sure I never want to hear the words butter chicken ever again, nor eat it and I’m tired of trying to understand why someone would want to eat tortellini in Florence when they could take a train and eat them in Bologna and not be surrounded by at least half of the tourists.
+I’m pretty sure I never want to hear the words butter chicken ever again, nor eat it and I’m tired of trying to understand why someone would want to eat mediocre tortellini in Florence (except if at Cammillo) when they could take a train and eat them in Bologna and not be surrounded by at least half of the tourists.

 My point is, I didn’t fawn over it as many others have.
-The butter chicken didn’t change my life but it was tasty.
+The butter chicken didn’t change my life but it was delicious, perhaps not worth 20 euros.
 I’d have to exert great effort to want to eat there repeatedly.
-Then again, I’m not Florentine and don’t have this nostalgia attached to my palate.
-But I’d like to think I can call out mediocre food when I taste it, and that’s what the ending taste of this post should leave you with.
+I’d like to think I can call out mediocre food when I taste it, and that’s what the ending taste of this post should leave you with.

 Looking for alternatives to the so-called best restaurants in Florence?
 Where I think the best Tuscan food in town can be had?
 Consult these guides!
 Don’t forget to share them, too and follow on facebook for more food finds in Florence and beyond!

 ALTERNATIVE GUIDE TO THE BEST RESTAURANTS IN FLORENCE